isomerpages/wsg-ssg-redirect/index.md

 notification: ""
 sections:
   - hero:
-      background: /images/hero-banner.png
+      background: /images/ssg_web_final_programmes-listing_1_24sep.jpg
-      subtitle: SkillsFuture Singapore (SSG) and Workforce Singapore (WSG) have refreshed and launched our respective websites to provide better user experience, and to allow you to find relevant information more readily!
+      subtitle: SkillsFuture Singapore (SSG) and Workforce Singapore (WSG)  and to allow you to find relevant information more readily.
       title: Visit Our New Website
       key_highlights:
         - title: SKILLSFUTURE SINGAPORE